-In the remainder of this Notice, the term 'undertaking' includes both undertakings and associations of undertakings.
+in the remainder of this Notice, the term 'undertaking' includes both undertakings and associations of undertakings.
+In the remainder of this Notice, the term undertaking includes both undertakings and associations of undertakings.
 The term 'person' encompasses natural and legal persons.
-Many entities are legal persons and undertakings at the same time: in this case, they are covered by both terms.
+Many entities am legal persons and undertakings at the same time; In this case, they are covered by both terms.
 The same applies where a natural person is an undertaking within the meaning of Articles 81 and 82.
-In Merger proceedings, account must also be taken of penons referred to in Article 3(1)(b) of the Merger Regulation, even when they are natural penons.
-Where entities without legal personality which are also not undertakings became involved in Commission competition proceedings, the Commission applies, where appropriate, the principles set out in this Notice mutatis mutandis.
+In Merger proceedings, account must also be taken of penons referred to in Article 3(1)(b) of the Merger Regulation, even when they are natural persons.
+Where entities without legal personality which are also not undertakings become involved in Commission competition proceedings, the Commission applies, where appropriate, the principles set out in this Notice mutatis mutandis.

-Cf. Article 15(1) of the Implementing Regulation, Article 18(3) of the Merger Regulation and Article 17(1) of the Merger Implementing Regulation.
+Ci.
+Article 15(1) of the implementing Regulation, Article 18(3) of the Merger Regulation and Article 17(1) of the Merger Implementing Regulation.

-In this notice the term 'document' is used for all forms of information support, irrespective of the storage medium.
+Merger Implementing Regulation.
+In this notice the term document is used for all forms of information support, irrespective of the storage medium.